caojen/yah/README.md

 stop: stop the running program
 ```

-For example, you can use ``yah config`` to show the config will be used.
+For example, you can use ``yah config`` to show the config that will be used.